-This year, Rescue 42 proudly celebrates 21 years of innovation in the Fire/Rescue industry.
-From the humble beginnings of tinkering with O-Plates™ in the garage, to becoming a leading manufacturer of fire and rescue equipment used throughout the world, everyone at Rescue 42 has maintained a deep commitment to quality and customer service.
-The success of the TeleCrib® Strut System and supporting stabilization product lines has led to enormous growth of the company, but our core values of treating our customers, distributors and vendors like family remain one of our highest priorities.
+This year, Rescue 42 proudly celebrates 25 years of innovation in the Fire/Rescue industry.
+From the humble beginnings of tinkering with O-Plates™ in the garage to becoming a leading manufacturer of fire and rescue equipment used throughout the world, everyone at Rescue 42 has maintained a deep commitment to quality and customer service.
+The success of the TeleCrib® Strut System and our supporting stabilization product lines has led to the enormous growth of the company, but our core values of treating our customers, distributors, and vendors like family remain one of our highest priorities.
 With the release of our new product line, The PodRunner®, we expect our next 20 years to be full of even more exciting development and growth.

 Meet the Team

 Director of Human Resources

 Sales Manager - PodRunner & Rescue Division

 | Brian Fredenberg